 The melamine scandal was reported in China in 2008.
 Because of this, many infants died.
 Besides that, here are some of the most common problems and fake food problems with milk:

-• Fraudulent heat-treated milk mixed with fresh milk
+• Dilution with water• Fraudulent heat-treated milk mixed with fresh milk

 • Adulteration of milk with cheap ingredients such as artificial flavors, starch, whey, and much more